Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Introduction

-The long--term behavior of those equations define the steady--state, or equilibrium, profiles of the agent strategies.
+The long--term behavior of those equations define the steady state, or equilibrium, profiles of the agent strategies.
 It is shown that, in general, the steady state strategy profiles of the replicator dynamics do not correspond to the Nash equilibria of the game.
-This discrepancy can be attributed to the limited--rationality of the agents due to the non--zero temperature (i.e., exploration).
-Furthermore, it is shown that the correspondence with the Nash equilibria is often recovered if one gradually decreases the temperature.
-However, for certain games, the replicator dynamics might converge to strategy profiles that have non--zero entropy even if the limit of perfectly rational agents, and for which there is no corresponding Nash equilibria in the zero--temperature limit.
+This discrepancy can be attributed to the limited rationality of the agents due to exploration.
+In particular, for the Boltzmann action-selection mechanism studied here, exploration results in adding an entropic term to the agents' payoff function, with a coefficient governed by the exploration rate (temperature).
+Thus, when one decreases the exploration rate, the relative importance of this term diminishes and one is able to gradually recover the correspondence with the Nash equilibria.
+Furthermore, for games that allow {\em uniformly} mixed Nash equilibrium, the steady state solution of the replicator equation is identical with this uniform Nash equilibrium for any exploration rate.
+This is because the uniform distribution already maximizes the entropic term.
+And example of such a game if provided in Section~\ref{sec:investment}.

 The rest of this paper is organized as follows: In the next section we provide a brief overview of relevant literature.
-In Section~\ref{sec:model} we introduce our model, derive the replicator equations for the continuos strategy spaces, and a set of coupled non--linear functional equations that describe the steady state strategy profile.
+In Section~\ref{sec:model} we introduce our model, derive the replicator equations for the continuous strategy spaces, and a set of coupled non--linear functional equations that describe the steady state strategy profile.
 In Section~\ref{sec:example} we illustrate the framework on several examples of two--agent games, and provide some detailed results for general bi--linear and quadratic payoffs.
 Finally, we conclude the paper with a discussion of our results and possible future directions in Section~\ref{sec:discussion}.